 Peter Barnfield set up his own graphic design studio in 1986.
 Finding a ready market for a growing range of his own illustrations, pictorial maps and humorous pictures, design and advertising were soon abandoned as he concentrated on producing original artwork.
 In 1996 his wife Ginny joined him to create, produce and market an expanding range that had by then become known as the Steam Pencil range of cards and prints.

 A highly accomplished photographer, Peter thankfully took the trouble to travel widely back in the 1960s to experience and record the changing railway scene.
-This has resulted in his work, both written and photographic, appearing in a number of published works and articles over the years.
+This resulted in his work, both written and photographic, appearing in a number of published works and articles over the years.
 An example of one of Peter's more artistic photographs can be seen here, a highly individualistic and striking image of the steam railway in the depths of winter.

-The subjects that Peter chooses to depict, whilst being whimsical and even at times fantastic, all seem to me to possess an underlying truth born from acute observation.
+The subjects that Peter chose to depict, whilst being whimsical and even at times fantastic, all seem to me to possess an underlying truth born from acute observation.
 You may find this revealed in the Portersfoote Bunting's intricacies of timetabling, its characteristic architectural detailing, its infuriating operating practices or perhaps the irascible characters who populate its platforms.
 The chances are that all of these things and characters have either happened or existed sometime or somewhere on the old steam railways of Britain.

 To read more about Peter's background and view more of his artwork, see Peter's own web pages at www.peterbarnfield.co.uk